Configure DNS server settings

 • Make as default—Select this option to make this group the default group.
 Any DNS resolution request that does not match the filters for other groups will be resolved using the servers in this group.

-• Filter Domains—For non-default groups only, a comma-separated list of domain names, such as example.com,example2.com.
+• Filter Domains—For non-default groups only, enter a list of domain names separated by commas, such as example.com,example.net.
 Do not include spaces.

-The group will be used for DNS resolutions for these domains only.
-You can enter a maximum of 30 separate domains across all groups added to this DNS platform settings policy.
-Each name can be a maximum of 127 characters.
+The group is used only for DNS resolutions for these domains.
+You can enter up to 30 separate domains across all groups in this DNS platform settings policy.
+Each domain name can contain up to 127 characters.

 Note that these filter domains are not related to the default domain name for the group.
 The filter list can be different from the default domain.